-When it comes to comparing active vs. passive investing and determining which investment method is best, the answer isn?t as clearly cut as you might imagine.
+When it comes to comparing active vs. passive investing and determining which investment method is best, the answer is it’s not as clear cut as you might imagine.

 Active vs. Passive Investing Definitions

-Actively managed investments, such as mutual funds, try to beat the market performance of a benchmark index, such as the S&P 500, by choosing the best 100 or so performing stocks based on a likelihood of receiving good returns.
+Actively managed investments, such as mutual funds, try to beat the market performance of a benchmark index, by choosing the best 100 or so performing stocks based on a likelihood of receiving good returns.

 A passively managed investment will simply accept that market performance is what it is and invest in all 500 stocks on the index.

-The level of risk you?re willing to take with your hard-earned money can often determine how you?re willing to spend and invest.
+The level of risk you willing to take with your hard-earned money can often determine how you’re willing to spend and invest.
 After all, higher risks can often yield higher returns.
 Unfortunately higher risks can also compound losses too.

-Low risk might equate to lower returns, but it?s commonly believed that a low guaranteed gain is far better than a risky bet on a higher risk return that may not eventuate.
+The low risk might equate to lower returns, but it?s commonly believed that a low guaranteed gain is far better than a risky bet on a higher risk-return that may not eventuate.

 In most cases, actively managed mutual funds carry higher costs.
 This is partly associated with the higher trading costs, time costs involved with researching likely stock picks and management costs.

 For those investors who wish to take on their active investing activities themselves rather than trust their money to a fund manager, then day trading on the stock market is a very similar tactic.
 You spend the time researching stocks that are likely to outperform the index and you manage your portfolio personally, buying and selling as you try to capture profits and minimize losses.